pvitalii/pidhornyi_mongodb/README.md

 # mongodb-homework

-### Setup
+### Notes

-1. Register in MongoDB Atlas https://www.mongodb.com/cloud/atlas/register
-2. Create your own Cluster
-3. Connect to the Cluster with any GUI (ex. https://www.mongodb.com/products/compass)
-4. Create a new DB in the Cluster
-5. Create a "users" collection in the DB, import documents from "users.json" into it
+1. Data in db is just imported from json, changes that have to be made by tasks are not applied.
+2. To test each task you should uncomment it in run function in index.js.

 ### Installation

 1. Clone repo
 2. Open the project directory
 3. Run the `npm install` command
-4. Open the ".env" file and update variables
-5. Run the `npm run dev` command
+4. Run the `npm run dev` command
-6. Make sure you're successfully connected to the DB

 ### Tasks